Nelson Chamisa: Biography

 In October 2021, their political party denounced a new attack against its leader, Nelson Chamisa, who came out unscathed after being shot the day before while in his car after a political rally.

+He resigned on 27 January 2024 citing government interference that has "contaminated" and "hijacked" the CCC.

 Education

-Chamisa holds a Masters in International Relations and Diplomacy from the University of Zimbabwe, Governance and Development Studies degree from the Stanford University in California USA, bachelor's degree in political science and public administration, and an LLB (Honours) from the University of Zimbabwe.
+Chamisa holds a master's in International Relations and Diplomacy from the University of Zimbabwe, Governance and Development Studies degree from the Stanford University in California USA, bachelor's degree in political science and public administration, and an LLB (Honours) from the University of Zimbabwe.
 He is a qualified lawyer and has worked for Harare law firm Atherstone and Cook since November 2014.
 In 2016, he obtained a degree in Pentecostal Theology from Living Waters Theological Seminary of Harare, a seminary affiliated with the Apostolic Faith Mission in Zimbabwe.

 Political beliefs

+Chamisa has been characterized as a Christian social conservative and an economic progressive.

 Stance on Israel

-During the run-up to the 2018 elections, to garner the Judeo-Christian vote, Chamisa embarked on a tour of Israel.
+During the run-up to the 2018 elections, Nelson Chamisa embarked on a tour of Israel.
 His spokesperson and office refused to share the reasons of the visit, saying "It was a private visit, which was undertaken by the president and we expect him in the country anytime from now".
-Upon his return, he declared that should he win he would follow the controversial decision by Donald Trump of setting up an embassy in Jerusalem.
+Upon his return, he declared that should he win, Zimbabwe would open an embassy in Israel, a decisions which was criticised by the Supreme Council of Islamic Affairs of Zimbabwe.

 Stance on homosexuality

 Speaking on the legacy of Robert Mugabe in an interview with the Zimbabwe Broadcasting Corporation, Chamisa said Mugabe's views on homosexuality were positive, saying, "We must be able to respect what God ordained and how we are created as a people, there are a male and a female, there are Adam and Eve, not Adam and Steve".

-Chamisa in a response to a tweet enquiring about his position on LGBT issues in general Chamisa said "God created Adam and Eve not Adam and Steve.
+In 2018, responding to a tweet inquiring about his position on LGBT issues in general, Chamisa replied "God created Adam and Eve not Adam and Steve.
 I thank God for the template!"